AvramRobert/cchess/API.md

 #### Reading moves

-Moves can be read and parse from PGN notation.
+Moves can be read and parsed directly from PGN notation.
 Given that parsing is an error-prone effect, functions of this kind return `Either Error Move`.

 ```haskell